 Macaulay, David.
 Castle.
 Boston: Houghton Mifflin, 1977.

-There will also be additional required reading assignments from online resources, and also from the books and articles listed below.
-They are available for HIST 192 in D2L, and are also available as printed books in the Golda Meir Library.
+There will also be additional required reading assignments from online resources (URLs are given below in the syllabus), and from the books and articles listed below.

 Bennett, Matthew.
 “The Medieval Warhorse Reconsidered.”
 In Medieval Knighthood, V. Papers from the Sixth Strawberry Hill Conference, 1994.
 Ed.
 Stephen Church and Ruth Harvey.
 Woodbridge, Suffolk: Boydell Press, 1995, pp. 19-40.